 Scientific research, especially in recent decades, has revealed how critically important wolves and other top-level carnivores are to natural systems around the world.
 While wolves have made considerable progress, recovery is still underway.
 Large portions of the West are either completely devoid of wolves or just beginning to witness their return.

 For example, in the Lolo region of Idaho and Montana, a dramatic shift in habitat, caused by the largest fire in the history of the two states, precipitated the decline in elk.
 In the Bitterroot Mountains of Montana, mountain lions were found to be killing five to six times more elk calves than wolves, and several other factors were more significant contributors to the decline in the local elk herd than predation by wolves.
+Nevertheless, wolves were unjustifiably held responsible for the reduced number of elk.
 In Yellowstone, there had been no significant predator base for more than half a century.
 A large increase in the bear population, and the return of both mountain lions and wolves, revitalized predator populations with far-reaching implications throughout the ecosystem, including the return of prey populations to healthy numbers.
-Nevertheless, in all of these cases, wolves were unjustifiably held responsible.

 Tracking Idaho's Elk Numbers